1. Are there any special programs for which this medical school is noted?

 12. What kind of academic, personal, financial, and career counseling is available to students?
 Are these services also offered to their spouses and dependents/children?

 A variety of counseling support services are offered to our medical students through M-Home, where they will connect with a house director, faculty coaches, counselors, learning specialist and peers from all classes.
 The integration of support within the Houses over the entire curriculum allows for the enhancement of student wellness during periods of stress that naturally happen.
-Additional multiple mental health services exist for one-on-one confidential services.
-For more information, check out the University's health and wellness resources.

 In addition to the resources available through M-Home, there is financial aid guidance and residency and career development through the Office of Medical Student Education, and many resources available through our Health Equity and Inclusion Office.
 Counseling services are not formally available to spouses and dependents/children, however our counselors are always willing to provide guidance and referrals to our students with families.